steemit/condenser/README.md

-# ChainBase - a fast version controlled database
+# ChainBase - a fast version controlled, transactional database

   ChainBase is designed to meet the demanding requirments of blockchain applications, but is suitable for use in any application that requires a robust transactional database with the ability have near-infinate levels of undo history.

+  While chainbase was designed for blockchain applications, it is suitable for any program that needs to persist complex application state with the ability to undo.

 ## Features